TNG/JGiven/README.md

     And the ingredient flour
    When the cook mangles everything to a dough
     And the cook fries the dough in a pan
-   Then the resulting meal is a pan cake
+   Then the resulting meal is a pancake
 ```
 In addition, you can generate a [HTML Report](http://jgiven.org/jgiven-report/html5/).